The Ginto API

-The API is protected and can only be invoked if the request is authenticated using an API key.
-This must be specified as a bearer token in the authorization header with every request.
-Contact support@ginto.guide to get an API key for API authorization.
+The API is secure and can only be accessed if the request is authenticated using an API key.
+This must be included in the Authorization header as a bearer token with every request.
+Please contact support@ginto.guide to obtain an API key for API authorisation.

 Use our Ginto test workspace in Postman to test the various queries.